-Kevin R. Van Duser has been a partner at the Sugarman Law Firm since 2005.
-As a litigation and trial lawyer, he has significant courtroom experience and has successfully tried cases throughout New York State.
-His practice has focused on the defense of professional malpractice claims, commercial and contract matters, products liability lawsuits, labor law claims, premises liability actions, and personal injury lawsuits including catastrophic injury cases.
+Kevin R. Van Duser has been a partner at the Sugarman Law Firm since 2005 and is in his 20th year of practicing law.
+As a litigation and trial lawyer, he has a vast amount of courtroom experience and has successfully tried cases throughout New York State.
+His practice has focused on diverse and complex personal injury litigation including catastrophic injury cases.

-Mr. Van Duser serves as the Chair of the Insurance Coverage Department at the Sugarman Law Firm, where he handles insurance coverage disputes involving high value claims on behalf of insurers, individuals, estates, and businesses.
-He is also a member of the firm's Toxic Tort Department where he litigates claims involving exposure to lead-based paint, asbestos products, industrial chemicals, and environmental hazards.
+Mr. Van Duser has also handled a significant number of insurance coverage and contract cases involving high value claims on behalf of insurers, individuals, estates, and businesses and is a member of the firm's Toxic Tort Department where he litigates claims involving exposure to lead-based paint, asbestos products, and industrial chemicals.